Mortuary chapel is a Grade II listed building in the Somerset local planning authority area, England. First listed on 20 August 2024. Chapel.

 Description

-Mortuary chapel built between 1878 and 1879 and opened in 1880 for the cemetery associated with Somerset and Bath County Asylum.
-The chapel's design is attributed to the surveyor Edwin Hippisley, based on preliminary plans by County Surveyor, Arthur Whitehead.
-The gate piers at the entrance to the cemetery were built in about 1875.
+The Mortuary Chapel was built between 1878 and 1879 and opened in 1880 for the cemetery associated with Somerset and Bath County Asylum.
+The design is attributed to surveyor Edwin Hippisley, based on preliminary plans by County Surveyor Arthur Whitehead.
+The entrance gate piers to the cemetery were constructed around 1875.

-MATERIALS: constructed of squared white and red rubble sandstone laid in an irregular coursed pattern, with limestone ashlar dressings.
-The roof is covered in slate tiles with pierced red-clay ridge tiles.
+This chapel is designed in the Gothic Revival style and is made from squared white and red rubble sandstone laid in an irregular coursed pattern, with limestone ashlar dressings.
+The roof is covered in slate tiles, featuring pierced red-clay ridge tiles.

-INTERIOR: the pointed-arch doorway has a pair of timber doors and is set within a segmental-arched ashlar doorframe.
-The interior has exposed stonework, a flagstone floor, dado-height matchboard panelling, and a scissor-braced roof.
-The raised east end, approached by stone steps to either side, has a geometric-patterned tiled floor.
-The upper lights of the east window, and the spandrels of the wheel window retain original blue and yellow stained glass.
+Inside, the pointed-arch doorway has a pair of timber doors set within a segmental-arched ashlar doorframe.
+The interior showcases exposed stonework, a flagstone floor, dado-height matchboard panelling, and a scissor-braced roof.
+The raised east end, accessible by stone steps on either side, has a geometric-patterned tiled floor.
+The upper lights of the east window and the spandrels of the wheel window retain original blue and yellow stained glass.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.